kaqu/Fugu/README.md

     set { self[SomeFeature.self] = newValue }
   }
 }

-let answerFromFeature = container.someFeature.answer
+// Here it is - lazily initialized, using other values from container let answerFromFeature = container.someFeature.answer

-// Additionally to all of those features you can
-// observe both property and feature changes in container let cancelation = container.observe(SomeProperty.self) { newValue in
+// Additionally you can observe both property and feature changes in container let cancelation = container.observe(SomeProperty.self) { newValue in
   // get notified on each value change
 }
-// You can cancel observation at any time using returned cancellable
+// You can cancel observation at any time by using returned cancellable

 ```

+Each Container instance contains its own store for properties and features.
+Please make sure you deallocate unused ones or use single container to share exact same instances.
+The same property or feature is initialized independently in each container.

 ## License